Coliseum Alfonso Pérez

 Coliseum Alfonso Pérez replaced Getafe’s old Estadio Las Margaritas, which had become too small after the club celebrated several successes in the 1980s and early 1990s.

-Coliseum Alfonso Pérez opened on the 30th of August 1998 with a match between Getafe and Tavares (0-1), though the official opening was held a few days later, on the 2nd of September, with a three-team tournament between Borussia Dortmund, Feyenoord, and Atlético de Madrid.
+Coliseum Alfonso Perez opened on 30 August 1998 with a match between Getafe and Tavares (0-1), though the official opening was held a few days later, on the 2nd of September, with a three-team tournament between Borussia Dortmund, Feyenoord, and Atlético de Madrid.

-The stadium was initially slightly smaller, but got expanded after Getafe promoted to the Primera División in 2004.
+The stadium was initially slightly smaller, but got expanded after Getafe promoted to La Liga in 2004.
 At the same time, a new roof got installed on top of the main stand.

 Getafe’s fans, however, have never really warmed up to the stadium that is considered cold and impersonal.
 The club has therefore already been investigating building a complete new stadium, though the financial crisis seems to have shelved any plans for the moment.

-From southern Madrid one can also catch bus 443 (from Plaza Elíptica) or 448 (from Legazpi).
+From southern Madrid you can also catch bus 443 (from Plaza Elíptica) or 448 (from Legazpi).

 Address: Avenida Teresa de Calcuta S/N, 28903 Getafe